Co-Evolution-Based Metal-Binding Residue Prediction with Graph Neural Networks: Experiments

-To verify the robustness of the model, we repeated the entire training and testing process of the pipeline five times, each with a different random seed.
-Table \ref{tab:mbgnn_results} presented the results of these repetitions, highlighting the stability and reliability of the model's performance across different runs.
-The best F1 score from the metal-type classifier, achieved in run 5, was used as the final predictor.
+To assess model robustness, we repeated the entire training and testing process of the pipeline five times, each with a different random seed.
+The results, summarized in Table~\ref{tab:mbgnn_results}, demonstrate the stability and consistency of the model’s performance across runs.
+This stability is evidenced by the low standard deviations (Std) reported in the final column of Table~\ref{tab:mbgnn_results}.
+For instance, the F1 Score for Metal-Binding Prediction was $0.783 \pm 0.004$ and for Metal-Type Prediction was $0.551 \pm 0.003$, indicating high consistency across different initializations.
+The best F1 score from the metal-type classifier, obtained in the fifth run, was selected for the final predictor.